MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_rtpacket.md

 ### -field Size

-The size of the completed (TBD?)
-ACX_RTPACKET structure in bytes.
+The size of the ACX_RTPACKET structure in bytes.

 ### -field RtPacketBuffer